pmunts/muntsos/README.md

 2-3x increase in performance over the Raspberry Pi 4, at the expense of greater power consumption.
 It has a 2400 MHz BCM2712 ARMv8 Cortex-A76 quad-core CPU and is available with 4 or 8 GB of RAM.
-The Ethernet receptacle and USB ports have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB ports) and the Raspberry Pi 4 (same dual micro-HDMI receptacles and USB-C power receptacle).
+The Ethernet receptacle and USB receptacles have swapped sides, so it has a form factor that is sort of a cross between the Raspberry Pi 1 B+ (same grouping of Ethernet and USB receptacles) and the Raspberry Pi 4 (same dual micro-HDMI receptacles and USB-C power receptacle).

 There are also a myriad of [Raspberry Pi 5 Compute Modules](https://www.raspberrypi.com/products/compute-module-5), with